khicken/CSDS233/README.md

 # CSDS233
-assignments for CSDS233
+Programming assignments for CWRU's CSDS 233 for Fall 2023.

-this is for cwru people who want to yoink my code for some reason please don't plagiarize